DrChainsaw/NaiveNASlib.jl/README.md

 # Strategy to try to change it by one and throw an error when not successful
 exact_or_fail = ΔNoutExact(joined => 1; fallback=ThrowΔSizeFailError("Size change failed!!"))

-# Note that we now call Δsize instead of Δnout as the direction is given by the strategy
+# Note that we now call Δsize instead of Δnout! as the direction is given by the strategy
 @test_throws NaiveNASlib.ΔSizeFailError Δsize!(exact_or_fail, verts)

 # No change was made